The key of C major is the easiest key to get to know.

 The C Major scale has the following notes: C D E F G A B

-The Key of C has the following chords: C Dm Em F G Am Bdim
+The C has the following chords: C Dm Em F G Am Bdim

 It’s relative Key is A Minor.